-Across the nation, businesses are becoming supportive work environments for breastfeeding employees and have discovered that the cost savings and increased productivity among employees is worth the investment.
-You can support breastfeeding mothers and make your workplace breastfeeding friendly.
+Across the nation, businesses are becoming supportive work environments for breastfeeding/chestfeeding employees and have discovered that the cost savings and increased productivity among employees is worth the investment.
+You can support breastfeeding/chestfeeding people and make your workplace breastfeeding/chestfeeding friendly.

-Talk with your expectant mothers about their options for pumping when they return to work.
+Talk with your expectant employees about their options for pumping when they return to work.
 It's good for employee moral and for your business's bottom line!

 The Task Force can help you develop a breastfeeding friendly policy for your workplace.
-Contact Monica Esparza at firstname.lastname@example.org or (505) 629-9877.
+Email us at email@example.com and (505) 395-MILK.

-That's not surprising when you consider that women who breastfeed are giving their babies the best nourishment possible—reducing their child's chances of allergies, ear infections, diabetes, and some cancers, just to name a few.
+That's not surprising when you consider that people who breastfeed/chestfeed are giving their babies the best nourishment possible—reducing their child's chances of allergies, ear infections, diabetes, and some cancers, just to name a few.
 What does this mean for your business or restaurant?
-You can reach out to your breastfeeding customers by offering them a welcoming and supportive environment in which to shop or dine—and take time out to nurse.
+You can reach out to your breastfeeding/chestfeeding customers by offering them a welcoming and supportive environment in which to shop or dine—and take time out to nurse.

 Here are a few tips to make your premises "breastfeeding friendly."